 The structure encourages you to develop your own interests through informed choice among specialist options.
-In the final stage of the programme, you undertake a project, which accounts for 25% of your studies in the final stage.
+In the final stage of the B.Sc. programmes, you undertake a project, which accounts for 25% of your studies.
 There is a free choice of other final stage courses reflecting both core material, such as compiler theory, and currently important research areas such as machine learning, information security, software language engineering, intelligent agents, computational finance and bioinformatics.